Kashu7100/Qualia2.0/qualia2/data/README.md

 ### STL-10
 [[site]](https://cs.stanford.edu/~acoates/stl10/)

-The STL-10 dataset is an image recognition dataset for developing unsupervised feature learning, deep learning, self-taught learning algorithms.
-It contains 500 training images (10 pre-defined folds) and 800 test images per class.
+The STL-10 dataset consists of 13000 96x96 color images in 10 classes, with 500+800 images per class.
+There are 5000 training images and 8000 test images.

 The following standardized testing protocol for reporting results is recommended: